stevehetz/invokedb-examples-angular/README.md

 ## Support

 To get help with this repo please enter a new issue at https://github.com/stevehetz/invokedb-examples-angular/issues
-For questions and issues with the invokedb please submit a request at https://invokedb.com
+For questions and issues with invokedb please submit a request using https://invokedb.com/contact